ministryofjustice/wp-gov-uk-notify/README.md

 Once the plugin folder is in place activate it by going to `wp-admin/plugins.php` and clicking on the _Activate_ link under _GOV.UK Notify_.

+## Settings

+You will need to enter both your Gov Notify `API Key` and `Template ID` into the plugin settings fields.
+To get these keys you'll need to log into Gov Notify.
+You can also ask to be added to an exsiting Gov Notify account.